- Two factors influence our values and expectations.

 Motivation is generally described as the force that drives us to pursue a goal.
 Where does this feeling of resolve come from?
-The answer is the overall benefit of a goal pursuit, to which two factors contribute—the subjective value of the goal pursuit, and the perceived likelihood of a successful goal pursuit (Value*Likelihood).
+The answer is the overall benefit of a goal pursuit, to which two factors contribute—the subjective value of goal pursuit and the perceived likelihood of successful goal pursuit (Value x Likelihood).
 In other words, the strength of people’s commitment to something depends on its value to them and the chance that the value will, in fact, occur.

-The relationship between these two factors is multiplicative (Value*Likelihood).
+The relationship between these two factors is multiplicative (Value x Likelihood).
 This means that there will be no motivation to the goal pursuit if the value of the goal is zero, no matter how high the likelihood of success.
 Similarly, there will be no motivation if the expected chance is quite low.

 The goal of using drugs is formed in the same way as any other goal.
 It is determined largely by, first, the value that the person places on drugs and, second, the person’s expected chances of being able to get the desired benefits from their use.
 This view can be applied to explain the reasons why people decide to drink.
-The decision to drink alcohol will depend on the value that the person attributes to drinking alcohol (i.e., to elevate positive mood, alleviate negative mood and anxiety, or increase confidence) and the person’s expectation that these outcomes will actually happen.
+The decision to drink alcohol will depend on the value that the person attributes to drinking alcohol—to elevate positive mood, alleviate negative mood and anxiety, or increase confidence—and the person’s expectation that these outcomes will actually happen.

 Let's consider several factors that are likely to lead to an increased motivation to consume alcohol.
-These factors influence values (i.e., anticipated emotions) and expectancies.
+These factors influence values and expectancies.

 People experiencing aversive psychological symptoms value drinking alcohol, because it helps to alleviate their negative feelings.
 The drinking removes, at least temporarily, the stress of anxiety.

 From a motivational perspective, social norms affect the value that individuals place on drug use.
 Social norms are the behavioral expectations within a community.
-For example, in many western societies, alcohol is used at specific events and regular times (e.g., Friday evening after work).
+For example, in many western societies, alcohol is used at specific events and regular times, such as Friday evening after work.
 Such a norm limits and controls the use.
 For example, students drink more on campuses that have a strong drinking culture.